MelonKony/millmint/site/factbook/world/vekllei/_index.md

 <details>
   <summary>What is Vekllei?</summary>
 Vekllei is a country that consists of many island republics in the Atlantic.
-The largest of these is called {{<link/oslola>}}, which is its most populous island.
+The largest of these is called [[Oslola]], which is its most populous island.
 Vekllei is the setting of this fiction, and is the home of most of its characters.
 </details>

 <details>
 <summary>Where is Vekllei?</summary>
 Most of Vekllei's islands are found in the North Atlantic and Caribbean seas.
-Its northernmost territory is {{<link/helvasia>}} (Svalbard) and its southernmost territories are on the Antarctic continent.
+Its northernmost territory is [[Helvasia]] (Svalbard) and its southernmost territories are on the Antarctic continent.
 It also has a claim on the moon.
 </details>

 <details>